jasonrdsouza/jasonrdsouza.github.io/content/post/sorting.md

 Efficiency is on par with the first 2 algorithms, with a best and worst case of `O(n^2)`.
-Note that this particular implementation is in-place, and lacks recursion, therefore using no additional memory.
+Note that this particular implementation is in-place, and eschews recursion, therefore using no additional memory.

 ### Merge Sort